 The pandemic has helped to accelerate the adoption of telehealth and, with this, revealed its largely positive capabilities.
 During the pandemic and particularly high Covid-19 alert levels, telehealth enabled many patients to access a range of services without travelling to a health care facility.
 Additionally, telehealth is being used as a navigation or triage tool to expedite access to adequate care, close gaps in access to care, and improve ease of access to medical care, therefore reducing wait time and risk for some patients.

 Innovative practices that have embraced this omnichannel approach to delivering care are also establishing this as a new normal by selectively using telehealth visits for certain types of encounters, such as post-op visits or triaging patients.
-Even when we return to a “new normal”, the opportunities for telehealth innovation will continue.
-Although the telehealth landscape needs to resolve some weighty issues, we believe that telehealth is here to stay.
+Even when we return to a “new normal”, the opportunities for telehealth innovation will likely continue.
+So while the telehealth landscape needs to resolve some weighty issues, we believe that telehealth is here to stay.